title

 Black/yellow Parlophone label with silver print Type-6-2:

-the outer rim statement, which always said "THE PARLOPHONE CO.
-LTD.", now said "THE GRAMOPHONE CO.
+the outer rim statement, which previously read "THE PARLOPHONE CO.
+LTD.", now read "THE GRAMOPHONE CO.
 LTD."

 The "SOLD IN U.K." and the symbol "(P)196X" notice stayed intact.

-First pressing issued in November 1968, has dark apple label, with "Sold in U.K ..." text located on top.
-Released by stereo and mono.
+The first pressing, issued in November 1968, has a dark apple label with the "Sold in U.K ..." text located at the top.
+Released in stereo and mono.

 Under Preparation label Apple label Type-2:

-Second pressing has dark apple label, with "Sold in U.K ..." text located on top and "An E.M.I.
+The second pressing has a dark apple label, with the "Sold in U.K ..." text located at the top and the "An E.M.I.
 Recording" text located on the left.
-Released by stereo and mono.
+Released in stereo and mono.

 • 17.
 January 1969